Cara Spencer: 2021 St. Louis mayoral election

 On January 13, 2020, Spencer announced her intention to run for mayor of St. Louis in 2021.
-The 2021 election will be the city's first to use approval voting.
+The 2021 election was the city's first use of approval voting.
 Spencer, along with Board of Aldermen President Lewis Reed, were endorsed by the St. Louis Post-Dispatch Editorial Board in a joint endorsement (since voters could now select more than one candidate in the primary election).
-Spencer was also endorsed by the Planned Parenthood Advocates of the St. Louis Region and Southwest Missouri and former St. Louis Mayor Vincent C. Schoemehl.
+Spencer was also endorsed by the Planned Parenthood Advocates of the St. Louis Region and Southwest Missouri and former St. Louis mayor Vincent C. Schoemehl.

-Spencer, alongside St. Louis Treasurer Tishaura Jones, advanced to the general election after the primary on March 2, 2021.
+Spencer, alongside St. Louis treasurer Tishaura Jones, advanced to the general election after the primary on March 2, 2021.
 Spencer was defeated by Jones in the general election held on April 6, 2021.